 Our family recently took a 6 day trip to Maine for our niece’s wedding.
-The wedding was amazing (and our son was possibly the cutest ring bearer EVER – and YES, I’m biased).
+The wedding was amazing.
+Our son was possibly the cutest ring bearer EVER.
+Yes, I’m biased.

 The flight to Maine with our 3 and 1 year old kids was surprisingly pleasant.

-My hangry son wanted a WHOLE burger.
+Our hangry son wanted a whole burger.
 Tears streaming, feet stomping, trying to flee; he was OUT OF CONTROL.
-Not desirable behavior in the airport (or anywhere).
+Not desirable behavior for the airport (or anywhere).

 15 minutes later, we convinced him to either calm down and eat, or have NOTHING.

-I felt terrible for her, and worse for those who drew the short straw and had to sit near us.
+I felt terrible for her.
+I felt even worse for passengers who drew the short straw and had to sit near us.
 She raised a ruckus.
 When she FINALLY passed out, I held my numb, tingling arms completely still, and prayed she would not wake.

 But in reality, it wasn’t.
 Each child had exactly ONE meltdown in 6 days.
 During the last 20 minutes of the flight, I tried to ‘reset’ my own attitude about the trip.